TomaszFiji/MyRatz/README.md

 - Designed and implemented Profiles and their classes/files
 - Developed a High Score system
 - Designed a style sheet for various menus including main menu and level selection
+- Designed and implemented everything connected to multi player mode

 #### [translibrius](https://github.com/translibrius) - Programmer, UI/UX
 - Designed and implemented all Power classes, along with the music and sound player (SeaShantySimulator)